Kang Ju-hyok

 Kang Ju-hyok (born 31 May 1997) is a North Korean professional footballer who plays as a goalkeeper for DPR Korea Premier Football League club Hwaebul and the North Korea national football team.

 Club career

 Kang began his youth career at a youth sport school in Songyo district, Pyongyang.
-After his graduation, he signed for April 25, where was mentored by Li Chan-myung, North Korea's starting goalkeeper in the 1966 FIFA World Cup.
+After his graduation, he signed for April 25, where he was mentored by Li Chan-myung, North Korea's starting goalkeeper in the 1966 FIFA World Cup.
 Later, Kang joined Hwaebul.

 International career

 Under-23

 Kang received his first international call-up in 2017 to the under-23 side for the qualifying matches for the 2018 AFC U-23 Championships.
 He made his debut against Hong Kong in a 1–1 draw.
 He played in all three qualifying matches as North Korea qualified for the finals in China.

 A month before the tournament, he travelled with the under-23 squad to Thailand to partake in the M-150 Cup held in Buriram.
 In their first match against Japan on 11 December 2017, Kang made a fine top corner save in a 4–0 defeat as the North Koreans ended the game with nine men.
 He kept his second clean sheet at youth level against Thailand on 13 December 2017.

 Kang would remain the starting goalkeeper for the under-23 side and made his competitive debut in the AFC U-23 Championships against Thailand and kept another clean sheet in a 1–0 victory.
 Against Palestine in the next game, Kang would be at fault for the opener as his attempted clearance was hit straight at Oday Dabbagh, allowing him to score into an empty net.
 In the last fixture against Japan, Kang would save Reo Hatate's spot kick tipping it towards the bar but would unfortunately score an own goal instead when the ball bounced onto his back and into goal.
 North Korea went out of the group stage by virtue of goal difference as Kang's mistake against Palestine proved detrimental.